MicrosoftDocs/winrt-api/windows.media.control/globalsystemmediatransportcontrolssession_playbackinfochanged.md

 # Windows.Media.Control.GlobalSystemMediaTransportControlsSession.PlaybackInfoChanged

 ## -description
-Occurs when the sessions playback info has changed.
+Occurs when the session's playback info has changed.

 ## -remarks